apache/maven-doxia/doxia-modules/doxia-module-markdown/src/test/resources/test.md

 Markdown supports two styles of headers, [Setext] [1] and [atx] [2].

-Setext-style headers are "underlined" using equal signs (for first-level headers) and dashes (for second-level headers).
+Setext-style headers are "underlined" using equal signs (for first-level headers) and hyphens (for second-level headers).
 For example:

     This is an H1
     =============